2020 Green Party of Canada leadership election: Dimitri Lascaris

-Dimitri Lascaris, 56, is a lawyer and activist who was born in London, Ontario, and resides in Montreal, Quebec.
+Dimitri Lascaris, 56, is a lawyer and pro-Russian activist who was born in London, Ontario, and resides in Montreal, Quebec.
 He holds a law degree from the University of Toronto.
 He was the federal candidate for London West in 2015 and the Justice Critic in the Green Party's shadow cabinet in 2016, and is a former member of the Quebec Greens' National Executive.